RoboFishLab/Robofish.io/README.md

 Utilities for the deployment of RoboFish, a robotic fish which can interact with it's conspecifics.

 ## Arduino
-Scripts for controling pump mechanism and making RoboFish more realistic.
+Scripts for controling the pump mechanism and making RoboFish more realistic.

 Parts used:
 - ESP32 WROOM-32 Microcontroller